In all our courses, we help students to gain the competencies needed for the future profession: attitude, knowledge, know-how and skills.

 In short, the Practices are structured and defined as follows:

-Autonomous Practices focus on the artistic and expressive possibilities of the (individual) artist, teacher or designer; who work from the perspective of their personal vision of the world and the human condition, and give shape to this vision.
+Autonomous Practices focus on collaboration, (self-)organisation and independence between different creative practitioners, who work from the perspective of their personal vision of the world and the human condition and give shape to this vision.

 Social Practices focus on art and design that impacts societal issues by designing or redesigning processes, interactions and relationships, and by involving participants or stakeholders in the design process.

 Next to 13 majors and three Practices, WdKA offers its students high-tech meeting interdisciplinary spaces - Stations

 The opening hours of the academy are defined by those of the Stations.
 Students, instructors and tutors work in and around the Stations: main central hubs which provide students with specific knowledge as well as the necessary high-quality tools and instruments.
 Stations function as a crossroads, a meeting place for students and tutors from various disciplines and academic years.